hshah19/blazar/doc/source/devref/development.guidelines.rst

 -----------------

 `PEP8 <http://legacy.python.org/dev/peps/pep-0008/>`_ checking should pass for
-all Climate code.
+all Blazar code.
 You may check it using the following command:

 .. sourcecode:: console